sebkubacki/Snake-game/README.md

 # Snake-game
-Simple snake game made using JQuery and HTML canvas
+Simple snake game made with JQuery and HTML canvas